-- 37. The number of young people (aged 15 to 24 years) has grown rapidly in recent decades.
-Currently, the 1.2 billion people in this age group represent around a sixth of the world's total population.
+37. The number of young people (ages 15 to 24 years) has grown rapidly in recent decades.
+Currently, the 1.2 billion persons in this age group represent around a sixth of the world's total population.
 The population aged 15 to 24 is still increasing rapidly in Africa, whereas it is declining, or is projected to decline, in all other major areas.
-Although global fertility levels are expected to continue to decline, the youthful age structure of the less developed regions ensures that there will be record numbers of young people until 2035.
+Although global fertility levels are expected to continue to decline, the youthful age structure of the less developed regions assures that there will be record numbers of young people until 2035.
 Provided that fertility and mortality levels in the less developed regions continue to decline, the overall number of adolescents and youth will remain relatively stable over the next 35 years.
-However, the proportion of the world's adolescents and youth living in Africa is expected to rise from 18 per cent in 2014 to 30 per cent in 2050, while the shares in all other major areas will decline. - 38.
-Compared with adolescents at the time of the Cairo Conference, adolescents in 2014 are healthier and more likely to attend school, postpone entry into the labour force and delay marriage and childbearing.
-Because change is not occurring at the same pace everywhere, however, there are growing disparities among adolescents and youth, both within and across countries, regarding the timing and sequencing of the transition to adulthood. - 39.
+However, the proportion of the world's adolescents and youth living in Africa is expected to rise from 18 per cent in 2014 to 30 per cent in 2050, while the shares in all other major areas will decline.

+- 38. Compared to adolescents at the time of the Cairo conference, adolescents in 2014 are healthier and more likely to attend school, postpone entry into the labor force and to delay marriage and childbearing.
+Because change is not occurring at the same pace everywhere, however, there are growing disparities among adolescents and youth both within and across countries regarding the timing and sequencing of the transition to adulthood. - 39.
 Adolescent fertility has declined almost universally since 1994.
-Graphs plotting changes in the adolescent birth rate between the periods 1990-1995 and 2010-2015 reveal distinct patterns for the four major areas (see figure XIII).
-Africa is the most heterogeneous area with respect to levels of adolescent childbearing, but in many countries the adolescent birth rate in the period 1990-1995 was well above 100 births per year per 1,000 women aged 15 to 19.
+Plots showing changes in the adolescent birth rate between 1990-1995 and 2010-2015 reveal distinct patterns for the four major areas (see figure 12).
+Africa is the most heterogeneous area with respect to levels of adolescent childbearing, but in many countries the adolescent birth rate was well above 100 births per 1,000 women aged 15-19 per year in 1990-1995.
 Adolescent childbearing in Africa has fallen since then (shown as points below the diagonal line), but the level remains high in many countries.
-By contrast, the adolescent birth rate in virtually all countries in Asia and Oceania was below 100 births per year per 1,000 women in the period 1990-1995.
-Nevertheless, the adolescent birth rate has fallen by 50 per cent or more in many countries.
-In the majority of countries in Latin America and the Caribbean, despite a substantial decline in total fertility, adolescent childbearing declined, but levels remain relatively high (between 50 and 100 births per year per 1,000 women aged 15 to 19).
-Declines in adolescent childbearing have been associated with increased school enrolment and a later age at marriage, among other factors.
+In Asia and Oceania, by contrast, virtually all countries had an adolescent birth rate below 100 in 1990-1995.
+Nevertheless, the adolescent birth rate has fallen by 50 per cent or more in a large number of countries.
+In the majority of countries in Latin America and the Caribbean, despite a substantial decline in total fertility, adolescent childbearing declined but levels remain relatively high (between 50 and 100 births per 1,000 women aged 15-19 per year).
+Declines in adolescent childbearing have been associated with increased school enrolment and later age at marriage, among other factors.
 Future prospects for continued decline rest on investments in girls' education and expanded access to sexual and reproductive health information, education and services.

-Figure XIII

-Levels of the adolescent birth rate (births per 1,000 women per year), by country or major area, 1990-1995 compared with 2010-2015 (Note: each circle represents one country)
+Figure 12 Levels of the adolescent birth rate (births per 1000 women per year), by country or area, 1990-1995 versus 2010-2015